Placement Stories

 Forest Gene Conservation Association (FGCA)

 I had the opportunity to intern with the FGCA, a nonprofit organization whose primary focus is ensuring that genetic diversity is recognized and protected as the foundation of a resilient forested landscape.
-I knew I wanted a career related to forestry and beginning with advocacy for the importance of forest genetics seemed like the perfect way to really understand the basis of our Canadian forests.
+I knew I wanted a career related to forestry and beginning with advocacy for the importance of forest genetics seemed like the perfect way to really understand the basis of our Canadian forests and the conservation of certain species.
+One of the most rewarding parts of my work was being able to fine-tune my outreach presentation to the public about the importance of forest genetics and proper seed collection.
 A large part of my time was spent working on and delivering their Certified Seed Collector Workshop, and speaking with like-minded people about species diversity to help ensure the supply and use of high-quality, locally adapted woody plant seeds to new certified seed collectors.
-I also had the chance to assist with their Butternut Recovery Program by traveling to their Butternut orchards all across Ontario providing maintenance to ensure the success of the overall health and growth of these important tree species.
-One of the most rewarding moments of my work with the FGCA this fall was being able to fine-tune my presentation of education and outreach to the public about the importance of forest genetics and proper seed collection and also experiencing and appreciating the hard work put in the field and communication amongst stakeholders to implement the conservation of certain species.
+I also had the chance to assist with their Butternut Recovery Program by traveling to their Butternut orchards all across Ontario, providing maintenance to ensure the success of the overall health and growth of this important tree species.
 Not only had this internship exposed me to the interaction between public outreach and education of species diversity, but it has also taught me the toughness, hard work, and passion needed to help the environment.
-I am incredibly grateful that the FGCA has made me part of their team. - Kaylen Foley
+I am incredibly grateful that the FGCA has made me part of their team. - Kaylen Foley, 2022